Iván Rodríguez: Texas Rangers (1991–2002)

 Making his debut with the Texas Rangers on June 20, 1991, he became the youngest player to catch in a major league game that season at 19 years of age.
 He immediately established himself as an excellent hitter who was also proficient in throwing out would-be base-stealers.
-No other catcher in the past 35 years has been as successful at this aspect of the game, with Rodríguez throwing out 48% of attempted basestealers through May 2006.
 He started many of the Rangers games at the end of the season, including 81 of the last 102.
 Rodríguez became the youngest player in the history of the Texas Rangers to hit a home run, on August 30, 1991, facing the Kansas City Royals and right-hander Storm Davis.
 He was named to the Major League Baseball (MLB) Rookie All-Star team by both Topps and Baseball America and finished in fourth place in the AL Rookie of the Year voting.
 He also placed first in throwing out runners, catching 48.6 percent of runners attempting to steal.

 In 1992, Rodríguez started 112 games behind the plate and was the youngest player in the major leagues for the second year in a row.
 Playing in the Puerto Rico Winter League, he had a .262 batting average playing in 17 games for Mayagüez.
 In the 1993 season, Rodríguez batted .273, had 66 runs batted in and hit 10 home runs, ranking fourth, fifth, and fifth on his team respectively.
 He had a stretch of eight straight hits over two games facing the Kansas City Royals on July 26 and July 28.
 He played the final month of the regular season in the Puerto Rican Winter league, where he had a .425 batting average and 14 runs batted in for Mayagüez.
 Rodríguez was named to the Puerto Rican Winter League all-star team and was also the league Most Valuable Player (MVP).
 In 1994, Rodríguez led the American League in batting average among catchers, at .298.
 He placed high on his team in many statistics, placing second in batting average (.298), tied for third in doubles (19), and fourth in hits, total bases, runs, home runs, walks, games, and at bats.
 He also caught Kenny Rogers' perfect game on July 28.
 Rodríguez played in the Puerto Rican Winter League over the winter, but he suffered a severe knee injury which kept him from playing for the rest of the season.